Getting started with Installed Applications policies

 - Install location

-The SNG component A lightweight software component of the Absolute agent that detects software applications installed on a device.
-The SNG component is deployed on a device only when the device is associated with a policy group in which the Installed Software policy is activated. of the Absolute agent can be configured to collect information about the usage of the software applications installed on your Windows and Mac devices.
+The SNG component A lightweight software component of the Secure Endpoint Agent that detects software applications installed on a device.
+The SNG component is deployed on a device only when the device is associated with a policy group in which the Installed Software policy is activated. of the Secure Endpoint Agent can be configured to collect information about the usage of the software applications installed on your Windows and Mac devices.

 - Total minutes that an application is in focus (application is able to accept user input)